 Outside houses recovering from a hard winter in Central New York, you can spot a lot of these signs: Why is this company (and it’s not the only one) home of the “Kanga Roof?”
 Because the contractors “hop to it.”
 Get it?
 Kangaroo?
 Hop?
+It’s

 Seen on Twitter: “Email marketing has an ROI of up to 4300% (Source: HubSpot)” “Up to” is a wonderfully useful statistical phrase for people promoting flimsy schemes.
 “Up to” doesn’t promise that a number will be accurate for everybody, or even approachable by most people.

-“Up to” describes the highest value in a range of […]
+Here on Irregular Times, we often debunk the ridiculous conspiracy theories that political extremists concoct to justify their absurd ideologies.
 Tonight, I have a conspiracy theory of my own to introduce.
 It comes after watching The Interview, a movie starring Seth Rogen and James Franco.